Thailand elections: Polls open with Thaksin's daughter as frontrunner

 The constitution, written while Thailand was under military rule, created a 250-seat appointed senate, which gets to vote on the choice of the next PM and government.

-As the senators were all appointed by the coup-leaders they have always voted in favour of the current, military-aligned government, and never in favour of the opposition.
-So technically any party without the senate's backing would need a super-majority of 376 out of the 500 seats, a pretty much unobtainable target.
+As the senators were all appointed by the coup leaders they have always voted in favour of the current, military-aligned government, and never in favour of the opposition.

+So technically any party without the senate's backing would need a super-majority of 376 out of the 500 seats, an unobtainable target.